-Beer has a shorter history in Japan than it has in most of the rest of the world, the reason being having been isolated from the rest of the world and its techniques for centuries.
+Beer has a shorter history in Japan than it has in most of the rest of the world.
+The reason for this is that Japan has been isolated from the rest of the world and its modern technology for centuries.
 It is not that Japan didn’t have its share of alcoholic beverages before beer made its entrance, as sake and shochu have been around for a long time.
+How about Japanese beer, is it any good?
+And which brands should you try?

 Sapporo is a refreshing beer with a crisp, refined flavor and a clean finish.
 The perfect beer to accompany any meal and on any occasion.
 Sapporo is the oldest beer brand in Japan, founded in 1876.
 The history of this beer began with the adventurous spirit of Seibei Nakagawa, the first trained brewmaster in Germany.
 This beer is fermented and aged at a low temperature, which is what gives it its distinct flavor.